Pharmacy Practice Residency Program (PGY-1) Mission

 St. Joseph's Healthcare System

-Core Rotations: Acute Patient Care, Infectious Diseases, Internal Medicine, Pediatrics, Emergency Medicine, Critical Care, Administration, and Medication Safety.
+Core rotations: Acute Patient Care, Infectious Diseases, Internal Medicine, Pediatrics, Emergency Medicine, Critical Care, Administration, Cardiology/Anticoagulation, Geriatrics/Community Hospital, and HIV Clinic

-Electives: Residents can choose to repeat any of the core rotations or select to complete a pharmacy practice, geriatrics, or oncology rotation.
+Electives: Residents can choose to repeat any of the core rotations or select to complete a rotation based on their practice interests such as psychiatry, oncology, informatics, teaching, or transitions of care.

 Page 1 of 6 All Pages